 8) Souls Of Black (1990)

-This third album in as many years may feel slightly rushed, but it has been unfairly maligned due to the inclusion of divisive ballad The Legacy, which more than holds its own 26 years later.
+Their fourth album – and their third in as many years – may feel slightly rushed, but it has been unfairly maligned due to the inclusion of divisive ballad The Legacy, which more than holds its own 26 years later.
 Peterson’s trademark guitars are hook-laden throughout, propelling the likes of Falling Fast with its ridiculous Skolnick lead and the title track’s imperious stomp.

 7) Demonic (1997)